intel/zephyr.js/docs/ble.md

 For the WebBluetooth Demo which supports the Physical Web, you'll need:
 * Chromium version 50.0 or higher
-* Make sure Bluetooth on and Location Services is on
+* Make sure Bluetooth is on and Location Services is enabled
 * Go to chrome://flags and enable the #enable-web-bluetooth flag

 Sample Apps